• Home

 Approaching Forcella Tofana.

-The most exposed sections are in that lower area around Forcella Tofana.
-Below you have view back, but this is not the view of the Tofana di Dentro summit, it is somewhere behind.
+The most exposed sections are located in the lower area around Forcella Tofana.
+Below you have a view back, but this is not the summit of Tofana di Dentro; it is hidden behind the ridge.

 View back to Tofana di Dentro.